• Skip to primary navigation

 • Vegan ham and cheese: Traditionally chicken cordon bleu is made with Swiss cheese, but you can use any non-dairy cheese you like.
 I like to use VioLife's Vegan Cheddar Slices or Chao's Original Slices.

-• Breadcrumbs: You'll need Panko breadcrumbs for coating the vegan chicken.
+• Breadcrumbs: You'll need Panko breadcrumbs to coat the vegan chicken.

 • Silken tofu: This will make the seitan more tender and will provide a better texture.
-It's important to use silken tofu, not firm or extra-firm!
+It's important to use silken tofu, not firm or extra-firm like you'd use in my eggplant tofu stir fry for example!
+For more recipes featuring silken tofu, check out my 40 best silken tofu recipes roundup.

 • Spices: Since seitan can be quite bland, adding the right spices is super important for giving the vegan chicken flavor.
 You'll need smoked paprika, vegan poultry seasoning, nutritional yeast, garlic powder, salt, and black pepper.